 - You must have completed appropriate courses (as determined by department review) for the proposed internship.
 If you are majoring in Industrial & Applied Mathematics, at least 12 upper division credits in the program must also have been completed.

 - Internships must be approved in advance by the department (including work scope and site supervisor, based on resume noted below).
+Approval of internships requires completion of the Academic Internship Agreement (AIA) Form.
 Credit will not be granted on a retroactive basis.

 - The internship must be independent, self-directed work which is upper-division in nature.